-Anadolubank has fully implemented the methodology changes, published by European Banking Authority (EBA), as of December 2019.
+Anadolubank has fully implemented the methodology changes, published by European Banking Authority (EBA).
 The new methodology and the respective stress scenarios are monitored on a monthly basis.

 Appropriate limits have been set regarding the exposures for both EaR and EVE.
 Compliance with these limits is monitored and reported to the ALCO and the Management Board on a regular basis.